MCT Oil Benefits: 14 Ways to Fit In More MCT Oil

 The Bulletproof Diet recommends you get 50-70% of your energy from the right healthy fats, as opposed to getting your energy from sugar and starchy carbs.
 It can take some time for your body to switch from burning glucose (sugar) to burning fat as fuel.
 And for some people, eating more fat can be a challenge at first.

 If you’ve been using grass fed butter, eating egg yolks, and using coconut oil, you’re on your way.
-If you drink Bulletproof Coffee, you’re also getting Brain Octane Oil, a fat source that’s 18 times stronger than plain coconut oil.
+If you drink Bulletproof Coffee, you’re also getting Brain Octane Oil, a fat source that’s four times stronger than plain coconut oil.
 That means you’re getting more energy bang for your buck than when you use coconut oil alone.

 This post explains some of the benefits of using the most concentrated extracts of coconut oil, as well as my favorite 15 lesser-known uses of either Brain Octane or XCT oil in everyday living, from delicious salad dressings to DIY bug repellent and sunscreen.